codefresh-io/docs.codefresh.io/_docs/deploy-your-containers/elastic-beanstalk.md

 max-width="40%"
 %}

-- perform the following commands from root of your project
+- Perform the following commands from root of your project:
     * eb init
     * eb create {% raw %}`${{AWS_ENV_NAME}}`{% endraw %}